gioele/rack-i18n_best_langs/README.md

 Differently from other similar Rack middleware components, `rack-i18n_best_langs` returns a list of languages in order of guessed importance, not a single language.
-Also, it does not require the use of the `i18n` gem.
+Also, it does not require Rails or the `i18n` gem.

 Features